 #4 Koh Poda

-Koh Poda 6 km offshore Ao Nang in Krabi Province is such a postcard island with white sand and transparent turquoise water.
+Koh Poda 6 km offshore of Ao Nang in Krabi Province is such a postcard-perfect island with white sand and transparent turquoise water.
 The spot around the longtail boats is where the day trippers from Ao Nang stays; keep walking around the corner to find a spot alone on the beach with the softest sand you ever walked on.
 This uninhabited palm tree filled island is only 1 km in diameter.

 #5 Koh Yao Noi